plasterboarding a brick wall

 covering internal angle bead with jointing compound

-• Smooth the top layer of the jointing compound with an internal corner trowel.
+• Cover the angle bead with a jointing compound and smooth it with an internal corner trowel.

-Finish Along Wall-Ceiling Join
+Finish Wall-Ceiling Joint

 Finishing External Corners